LakishaWang/accessible_website_feedback/Coding_Workflow_VSCode_Terminal_NVDA.md

 ## 8. Check for errors

-- `F8` — jump to the next error or warning; NVDA announces it
+- `Fn+F8` — jump to the next error or warning; NVDA announces it
 - `Shift+F8` — jump to the previous error or warning
 - `Ctrl+F` — alternatively, search for a known error keyword in the file
 - Note the line number mentioned in the error
 - `Ctrl+G` — jump back to that line in the editor

+TO-DO: test needed
 ## 9. Edit, save, re-run (the core loop)

 - Make the fix in the editor